andrearaponi/dito/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

-## License

-This project is licensed under the Apache License 2.0.
-See the [LICENSE](./LICENSE) file for details.

 ## 🐳 Containerization & OpenShift Deployment

 Dito is fully containerized and optimized for OpenShift Container Platform (OCP) with enterprise-grade security and deployment practices.